-Any stockholder desiring to submit a proposal for action at the 2002 Annual Meeting of Stockholders and presentation in the Company's Proxy Statement with respect to such meeting should arrange for such proposal to be delivered to the Company at its principal place of business no later than 120 days prior to mailing in order to be considered for inclusion in the Company's proxy statement relating to that meeting.
+Any stockholder desiring to submit a proposal for action at the 2003 Annual Meeting of Stockholders and presentation in the Company's Proxy Statement with respect to such meeting should arrange for such proposal to be delivered to the Company at its principal place of business no later than November 8, 2002 in order to be considered for inclusion in the Company's proxy statement relating to that meeting.
 Matters pertaining to such proposals, including the number and length thereof, eligibility of persons entitled to have such proposals included and other aspects are regulated by the Securities Exchange Act of 1934, Rules and Regulations of the Securities and Exchange Commission and other laws and regulations to which interested persons should refer.
-The Company anticipates that its next annual meeting will be held in April 2002.
+The Company anticipates that its next annual meeting will be held in April 2003.

-Proxies submitted to the Company will confer discretionary authority to vote on matters proposed by stockholders if a proponent of a proposal fails to notify the Company at least 45 days prior to the month and day of mailing of the prior year's proxy statement, then the Company will be allowed to use its discretionary voting authority when the proposal is raised at the meeting, without any discussion of the matter in the proxy statement.

-With respect to the Company's 2002 Annual Meeting of Stockholders, if the Company is not provided notice of a stockholder proposal, which the stockholder has not previously sought to include in the Company's proxy statement, by February 6, 2002, the Company will be allowed to use is voting authority as described above.
+Proxies submitted to the Company will confer discretionary authority to vote on matters proposed by stockholders if a proponent of a proposal fails to notify the Company at least 45 days prior to the anniversary of mailing of the prior year's proxy statement, without any discussion of the matter in the proxy statement.
+With respect to the Company's 2003 Annual Meeting of Stockholders, if the Company has not been provided with notice of a stockholder proposal by January 23, 2003, the Company will be allowed to use is voting authority as described above.